erxes/erxes/docs/docs/components/buttons.md

 title: Buttons
 ---

-import { Types, Sizes, Activity, Uppercase, Block } from "./buttons.js"
+import { Types, Sizes, Activity, Uppercase, Block, Icon } from "./buttons.js"

 <p>Custom button styles for actions in forms, dialogs, and more with support for multiple sizes, states, and more.</p>